blahcat/blahcat.github.io/content/2017-10-13-flareon-4-writeups.md

 Being lazy, I've reconstructed
-[this C script](https://gist.github.com/7c7ee0e9cd9399a5ec975a72cfe58486) from IDA decompiler which allowed me to perform simply a brutefore locally:
+[this C script](https://gist.github.com/7c7ee0e9cd9399a5ec975a72cfe58486) from IDA decompiler which allowed me to perform simply a brute-force locally:

 ```bash
 $ make greek_to_me